liru0126/liru0126.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 # About Me
-I am a Ph.D. candidate of the [University of Electronic Science and Technology of China (UESTC)](https://en.uestc.edu.cn/), supervised by [Prof. Guanghui LIU](https://www.researchgate.net/profile/Guanghui-Liu-7) and [Prof. Shuaicheng LIU](http://www.liushuaicheng.org/).
-My research interests include: computer vision and image processing.
+I received my Ph.D. degree at [University of Electronic Science and Technology of China (UESTC)](https://en.uestc.edu.cn/), supervised by [Prof. Guanghui LIU](https://www.researchgate.net/profile/Guanghui-Liu-7) and [Prof. Shuaicheng LIU](http://www.liushuaicheng.org/) in 2022, and received my Bachelor degree in [China University of Petroleum (UPC)](https://www.upc.edu.cn/).

+I joined the group of [Prof. Shengping Zhang](https://scholar.google.com.hk/citations?user=hMNsT8sAAAAJ) at [School of Computer Science and Technology](http://cst.hitwh.edu.cn), [Harbin Institute of Technology, Weihai](https://www.hitwh.edu.cn) in 2023.

+My research interest includes computer vision and computer graphics.

 # News
+- *2022.06*: &nbsp; One paper is accepted by IEEE Transactions on Circuits and Systems for Video Technology (TCSVT).
-- *2022.06*: &nbsp; I am invited to be a Journal Reviewer for IEEE Transactions on Image Processing (TIP)
+- *2021.10*: &nbsp; One paper is accepted by IEEE Transactions on Image Processing (TIP).

 # Publications